 Description: AutoKMS.exe is not essential for the Windows OS and causes relatively few problems.
 AutoKMS.exe is located in a subfolder of C:\Windows.

 The process has no file description.
 The file is located in the Windows folder, but it is not a Windows core file.
 The program is not visible.
 It is not a Windows core file.
-AutoKMS.exe is able to manipulate other programs and record keyboard and mouse inputs.
-Therefore the technical security rating is 57% dangerous; however you should also read the user reviews.
+AutoKMS.exe is able to manipulate other programs.
+Therefore the technical security rating is 55% dangerous; however you should also read the user reviews.

 Recommended: Identify AutoKMS.exe related errors

-If AutoKMS.exe is located in the C:\Windows folder, the security rating is 48% dangerous.
-The file size is 446,258 bytes (37% of all occurrences), 615,936 bytes, 647,168 bytes, 614,400 bytes or 472,576 bytes.
-The software has no file description.
+If AutoKMS.exe is located in the C:\Windows folder, the security rating is 49% dangerous.
+The file size is 446,258 bytes (38% of all occurrences), 615,936 bytes, 647,168 bytes, 614,400 bytes or 472,576 bytes.
+The process has no file description.
 The file is not a Windows core file.
-The AutoKMS.exe file is an unknown file in the Windows folder.
+AutoKMS.exe is located in the Windows folder, but it is not a Windows core file.
 The program has no visible window.